 Ms. Lent has extensive experience counseling professional sports leagues and teams on a variety of antitrust and sports law matters.
-She is representing the National Collegiate Athletic Association (NCAA) in litigation brought by student-athletes challenging its eligibility rules; the National Football League (NFL) in litigation brought by photographers alleging violations of intellectual property and antitrust laws; and the NCAA, NBA, NFL, National Hockey League (NHL) and the Office of the Commissioner of Baseball in their suit against the state of New Jersey to prevent the authorization and licensing of gambling on the sports leagues’ athletic events.
-Ms. Lent also represented the National Basketball Association (NBA) in connection with the league’s imposition of discipline upon Los Angeles Clippers owner Donald Sterling; and the NBA and four of its teams in a litigation brought by the Spirits of St. Louis regarding the Spirits’ right to receive a portion of the teams’ television revenues.
+She is representing the National Collegiate Athletic Association (NCAA) in litigation brought by student-athletes challenging its eligibility rules; the National Football League (NFL) in litigation brought by photographers alleging violations of intellectual property and antitrust laws; the NFL in a class action brought by retired players alleging negligence in administering prescription painkillers; and the NCAA, National Basketball Association (NBA), NFL, National Hockey League (NHL) and the Office of the Commissioner of Baseball in their suit against the state of New Jersey to prevent the authorization and licensing of gambling on the sports leagues’ athletic events.
+Ms. Lent also represented the NBA in connection with the league’s imposition of discipline upon Los Angeles Clippers owner Donald Sterling; and the NBA and four of its teams in a litigation brought by the Spirits of St. Louis regarding the Spirits’ right to receive a portion of the teams’ television revenues.

 She also advised the NBA and its member teams in connection with its most recent labor dispute and lockout and has successfully arbitrated several disputes involving disability insurance coverage for NBA players.
 Ms. Lent represented the NHL in connection with the Phoenix Coyotes’ attempt to relocate the team, out of bankruptcy, over the league’s objection.
-She has litigated other disputes on behalf of the NBA, NFL, NHL and the Arena Football League, as well as their member teams, involving relocation, intellectual property rights, player discipline and salary protection.
 She also has provided advice on various issues to Madison Square Garden, the PGA Tour and Collegiate Licensing Corporation.

 In the area of general antitrust counseling, Ms. Lent advises clients on compliance with basic antitrust statutes, including issues relating to competitor collaborations, unilateral conduct and distribution.
 She also presents antitrust compliance programs.